jraramirez/uploader-tool/README.md

 * Scheduled file upload to databases using SQL Server Agent jobs
 * Setup of file upload metadata using the File Loader Administration Page
 * Email notifications for all the file upload activities
+* Logging of all the file upload activities into a database table

 ### [About Metadata Tables](https://github.hpe.com/TTT/uploader-tool/blob/master/metadata-tables.md)